Yesterday we set out on a trip to Quito, so I thought I would tell everyone a bit about the airport in Cuenca.

 Downstairs you’ll find gift shops, a candy store and if you want one more taste of the wonderful bread and pastries you’ve enjoyed while exploring Cuenca you can grab some at the little bread shop.
 Upstairs there is a food court with a nice variety of food to chose from, and the prices are reasonable.

-The attendants are very friendly and helpful, the plane itself is clean and in good shape, and the captain made his announcements in English as well.
-We also noticed that the same English speaking attendant that helped us when we arrived in the airport was on the flight.
+We flew with LAN, we are never disappointed with that airline, so unlike the Zhumir, I am recommending it 🙂 The attendants are very friendly and helpful, the plane itself is clean and in good shape, and the captain made his announcements in English as well.
+We also noticed that the same English-speaking attendant that helped us when we arrived in the airport was on the flight.

 thanks,